MannLabs/pydiaid/README.md

 We offer py_diAID as a Python module, command-line interface (CLI) tool, and Graphical User Interface (GUI) on all major operating systems under an Apache 2.0 license. py_diAID generates dia-PASEF methods with an optimal window design.
 It also allows for quality control of the precursors’ distribution of a dataset in the m/z-IM plane and evaluating the suitability of already existing dia-PASEF methods for the individual experiment.

-We offer py_diAID as a Python module, command-line tool, and graphical user interface on all major operating systems under an Apache 2.0 license. py_diAID generates dia-PASEF methods with an optimal window design.
-It also allows for quality control of the precursors’ distribution of a dataset in the m/z-ion mobility plane and evaluating the suitability of already existing dia-PASEF methods for the individual experiment.

 py_diAID is an open-source Python package from the [Mann Labs at the Max Planck Institute of Biochemistry](https://www.biochem.mpg.de/mann).

 ---